GregoryBetz/blockparser/README.md

             ./parser closure 06f1b66fa14429389cbffa656966993eab656f37

         .
-Compute and print the balance for all keys ever used in a TX since the beginning of time (33 minutes):
+Compute and print the balance for the top 1000 keys (33 minutes):

-            ./parser allBalances >allBalances.txt
+            ./parser allBalances -l 1000 -w 1000 > allBalances.txt

         .
 See how much of the BTC 10K pizza tainted each of the TX in the chain